 You are much more likely to be struck dead by lightning, choke on a chicken bone or drown in the bathtub than be killed by a terrorist.
 Any number of well-known diseases—cancer, diabetes, the flu—take the lives of far, far more people.
 Yet, by one estimate, the United States spends $500 million per victim of terrorism, and a piddling $10,000 per cancer death.

 Consider that cancer and heart disease kill more than a million Americans each year and that only a handful of Americans die each year as a result of terrorism.
 In 2011 the US State Department reported 17 US non-combatants killed as a result of terrorism.
 (To put this in perspective about 50 people are killed annually in the US by lightning.)
 In fact your chances as a US citizen of being killed by a terrorist are vanishingly small compared to other risks.
 Yet the US spends 50,000 times as much per victim on death from terrorists as deaths from cancer.

 And this is not even to mention that over 16,000 Americans are murdered each year in their own country, more than 11,000 of those by firearms.
 If you do want to be afraid, look around you at your fellow Americans, not mostly imaginary, foreign bogeymen.
 There is so much more to be said about all this, but we’ll let Egan have the last words:

 So what should you be afraid of?
 Are you sitting down?
-Get up—you shouldn’t be.
+Get up!
 Sitting for more than three hours a day can shave life expectancy by two years, through increased risk of heart disease or Type 2 diabetes …